 The Online vulnerability Database is a portal in the ManageEngine site, which hosts the latest vulnerability database that has been published after a thorough analysis.
-Whenever new patches are release by vendors, the patch assessment team will test these patches and update their online patch database.
+Whenever new patches are released by vendors, the patch assessment team will test these patches and update their online patch database.
 Desktop Central's patch engine will periodically synchronize this information and update its local database.
 This information is used to detect the missing patches in the computers in the network.
-Given below are the details of the files that are synchronized with their current sizes:

-The file size will increase during every update, but may not be substantial.
-You should configure your proxy server to allow downloading the above files from "sync.patchquest.com" and "patchdb.manageengine.com"
+You should configure your proxy server to allow downloading of the files containing this information from "patchdb.manageengine.com"